Synchronization to the grid

 Check on instrumentation and protection

-Before to initiate the synchronization sequence, regardless the fact that all factory test reports, precommissioning and commissioning certificates are available a final check of proper protective functions in live condition is due.
+Before initiating the synchronization sequence, regardless of the fact that all factory test reports, pre-commissioning, and commissioning certificates are available a final check of proper protective functions in the live condition is due.

-To perform this key activity all the instrumentation connected to protection relay including VT via (possibly) primary and secondary injection, and CT via polarity test must be rechecked.
-Obviously all other subsystems including prime mover and driven skid shall be fully commissioned, hardwired control loops checked (with special focus to trip signals), communication (soft link) established.
+To perform this key activity all the instrumentation connected to the protection relay including VT via (possibly) primary and secondary injection, and CT via polarity test must be rechecked.
+Obviously, all other subsystems including prime mover and driven skid shall be fully commissioned, hardwired control loops checked (with special focus on trip signals), communication (soft link) established.

-All panels including MV Switchgear station and excitation panel (AVR) shall be energized and ready.
+All panels including the MV Switchgear station and excitation panel (AVR) shall be energized and ready.